 In the following example, we clicked on cell H2 and noted that the average is calculated using cells B2 to B26 and C2 to C26.

 To show a process change on an existing chart.

-- Go to the chart and click on the first data point where the process change occurred.
+- Go to the chart and click on the first data point where the process change occurred:

 Tip: The first time you click on a point, Excel will select the whole line.
 Click on the point a second time to select just the point.
 If you have done this correctly, Excel will highlight your point.

-- Click on QI Macros chart menu, select the "Process Changes" drop-down and choose Show Process Change:
+- Click on QI Macros chart menu, select the "Process Changes" drop-down and choose "Process Change-Show/Remove":

 You can create an Interrupted Time Series chart by simply performing a Show Process Change at the end and beginning of your two different series!

 To do so, place a blank row in between your two data sets, and create your Control Chart:

 Start creating your Control Charts in just minutes.